NikitaKovalchuk/sqe-hw3/README.md

 2)https://www.youtube.com/watch?v=_S_GNTfMztw&t=842s

 ## What we tested
-$$*TODO* Add a description of the module and the user stories that you chose to test.
-For example, in the case of the Moodle example, you can write something like this:

-We tested the quiz module that allows for creating and taking quizzes.
-We chose to test the following user stories:
 We tested the comment modle that allows for viewing comments and deleting them.
 We chose to test the following user stories:

 *User story:*A student views a comment of a forum